If you want free things to do in Dublin, Ireland, you are in the right place!

 You can actually “rent” the bike for the first 30 minutes for free using DublinBikes.

 Download their app and keep track of your time.
 Just be sure to turn the bike in within the 30-minute time limit.

 If you need more time, then grab another bike for free.

 Tour the President of Ireland’s House

-There are multiple time slots available, but you have to have a picture ID in order to obtain your pass.
+Multiple time slots are available, but you must have a picture ID to obtain your pass.

 Touring the President’s house is one of the top free things to do in Dublin.

 Final Thoughts on Free Things to Do in Dublin

 I hope we have inspired you to check out all that Dublin has to offer.
 I loved finding so many free things to do in Dublin.

 Please feel free to comment below and tell us what you are most looking forward to in Dublin or to add to our list!